mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 Sandbox templates are required in partial copy sandboxes to specify which data to copy over.

 ## Deployment Options
+This refers to ```moving the developments or customizations``` from one org to another.
+The 'source org' refers to the org that contains the developments while the 'target org' refers to the org requiring the developments made on the source sandbox.
+Reasons can be for quality assurance, user acceptance testing, or final use.
+There are various tools to assist with deployment.

+When moving metadata, you will need to consider the environment type of the source and targets.

+There are several options for deploying data:
+1. Change Sets - used to migrate metadata between related sandbox/production orgs.
+2. Visual Studio Code - extensions for VSCode provide tools for development and deploymnet between orgs.
+3. Ant Migrataion Tool - CLI utility that can move metadata between a local directory and a Salesforce org.
+4. Salesforce CLI - CLI for metadata migration allowing interactive login without storing login credentials in a local directory.
+5. Workbench - web-based tool for retrieving or deploying metadata using the package.xml file.
+6. Unmanaged Package - distribute open-source projects or application templates to any org.

 ## Change Sets